 CTE Employability Assessment.
 In order to be eligible for internships, the students will develop competencies in the following areas: Fundamentals, Work Ethic/Character, Problem Solving, Interpersonal, and Computer.

-Essential elements: Self-awareness, goal-setting, soft skills.
+Essential elements: self-awareness, goal-setting, soft skills

-NAF I Class Portfolio, an essential part of this course is the maintenance of a one inch, three ring binder will be provided to each student and will contain ALL class work.
+NAF I Class Portfolio.
+An essential part of this course is the maintenance of a one-inch, three-ring binder that will be provided to each student and will contain ALL class work.
 The materials within the portfolio will be evaluated every five weeks.
-This assessment will be based on the completion, organization and proper labeling of all assignments.
-Students must come to class prepared every day with textbook, pen and notebook.
+This assessment will be based on the completion, organization, and proper labeling of all assignments.
+Students must come to class prepared every day with textbook, pen, and notebook.
 Failure to attend class prepared will reflect negatively on grades.

-Essential elements: Organization, note-taking, listening, following directions.
+Essential elements: organization, note-taking, listening, following directions

 The culminating activities of this class will be:

-A.) International Economic Summit (IES) Each student will act as an economic advisor to an assigned country.
-This project involves substantial research with a special emphasis on the infrastructure, healthcare and educational systems of individual countries.
+A.) International Economic Summit (IES).
+Each student will act as an economic advisor to an assigned country.
+This project involves substantial research with a special emphasis on the infrastructure, healthcare, and educational systems of individual countries.
 The culminating event of this activity is the Summit in which students trade, negotiate and compete over scarce resources to most effectively advance their country’s standard of living.

 Essential elements: research, writing, creativity, resource allocation, marketing, global economics, teamwork

-B.) The Business Professionals of America (BPA) Banking & Finance competition.
+B.) Business Professionals of America (BPA) Banking & Finance Competition.
 Students will learn how to prepare and complete payroll and financial statements for a merchandising business organized as a corporation just as real accountants do.
 Students will compete against other Banking & Finance students on the local, state and national levels.
-Essential Elements: research, note-taking, study skills, financial literacy.
+Essential elements: research, note-taking, study skills, financial literacy

 Student Performance Assessment